raymondyou97/CS3700_Networks/Project3/README.md

 ## Challenges Faced

 The main challenges we faced were implementing the sliding window tcp algorithm properly.
 Everytime we made a change on one end for example the sender, we also needed to make the correct changes on the receiver end.
 We often found that we would make a slight change on one side and it would break the other end.
 Thus, we had to work very carefully not to have any regressions everytime we made it to a milestone.
 Another challenge we faced was what the specific criterias were when resending a packet, considering it a dropped packet.
 We also had a test that kept timing out so we had to keep tweaking the variables to get optimality.
+Furthermore, some tests were flakey and we just kept guess and checking by tweaking the values until it eventually seemed stable enough.

 ## Testing